- How Can I Cash In My Life Insurance Policy When I’m Older?

 But before selling your policy, make sure you understand the fine print disclosed in your existing policy and shopping for the best value.
 Make sure that you deal with licensed buyers and brokers only.
 Check with your state insurance commissioner to verify licensed brokers.
 Also checking with a tax professional before selling would be advised since the lump sum you received can be taxed.

 The life settlement industry is fairly new and you want to be cautious of aggressive sales.
 If you are younger and planning on buying a new policy, you better make sure you can get one before selling the current policy.
 Your premiums could be higher.
-If in this category, you may want to consider talking to insurance specialist about reducing your premiums or switching from one policy to another.
-This will not affect an additional tax burden either.
+If in this category, you may want to consider talking to an insurance specialist about reducing your premiums or switching from one policy to another.
+This will not create an additional tax burden.

 Seniors struggling to stay current on their life insurance premiums may also choose non-forfeiture options, which allow them to forgo cash savings in order to leave behind death benefits.
 They may also try to reinstate a policy after it lapses.